James Peter Forknall, Chairman

 James is married to Michelle and has three children.
 His family have farmed in Chart Sutton since 1953 and James set up his own contracting business at the age of 18.
-He now farms about 700 acres of his own, as well as contracting farming for others and runs the ever growing Contracting Business.
+He now farms about 1400 acres of combinable crops and Forage Maize for his father’s dairy herd, as well as contract farming for others and runs the ever-growing Contract Business.
 He was educated at Sutton Valence School.
-James was Maidstone NFU branch Chairman for 2 years and is a former Chairman of the very successful Weald Of Kent Ploughing Match.
-He is also a Director for RAMSAK and sits on the Hadlow College Agriculture Faculty Industry Board.
+James was Maidstone NFU branch Chairman for 2 years and is Chairman of the very successful Weald of Kent Ploughing Match for a second time after being President in 2016.
+He sits on the Hadlow College Agriculture Faculty Industry Board.
+James was appointed onto the Kent County Agricultural Society Board as a Director in 2013.
 Outside of farming, James is a rugby coach at Cranbrook Rugby Club and loves to ski and take "warm, sunny" holidays with his family.

 Hugh Summerfield, Finance Director

-Though from a farming family I turned to the City to train as a Chartered Accountant after gaining a degree in Monetary Economics.
-My period during Articles and subsequent years at Ernst & Young concentrated on the subject of auditing international and national companies, often publicly listed provided a perfect platform to qualify as an auditor and the associated taxation experience together with exposure to Internal Control Systems, could not have been bettered or more appropriate to undertake a career in the profession.
-The years in the City were followed by a partnership in the provincial professional practice of Finn- Kelcey & Chapman Which merged with Wilkins Kennedy in 2008.
-Now acting as a Consultant to my own client portfolio and as a representative to other local Chartered Accountant practices in the County.
-I attend professional educational update courses to keep my accreditation with The Institute of Chartered Accountants in England & Wales, with the subjects covering auditing, accountancy and taxation and number 10/11 sessions annually.
+Though from a farming family, I turned to the City to train as a Chartered Accountant after gaining a degree in Monetary Economics.
+My period during Articles and subsequent years at Ernst & Young concentrated on the subject of auditing international and national companies, often publicly listed, provided a perfect platform to qualify as an auditor and the associated taxation experience together with exposure to Internal Control Systems, could not have been bettered or more appropriate to undertake a career in the profession.
+I now act as a Consultant to my own client portfolio and as a representative to other local Chartered Accountant practices in the County.
+A fellow of The Institute of Chartered Accountants in England & Wales, and as a registered member and a former senior partner in Finn Kelsey Chapman, as well as Wilkins Kennedy and now a consultant with a practicing certificate, the position of Finance Director dovetails well.
 I hold a number of Trusteeships including The Canterbury Festival, The National Fruit Show in addition to those on behalf of individuals and families.
 My hobbies include countryside pursuits and being a keen member of The National Trust.

 Charles Tassell, Director